Hopding/pdf-lib/README.md

 The [usage examples](#usage-examples) provide code that is brief and to the point, demonstrating the different features of `pdf-lib`.
 You can find complete working examples in the [`apps/`](apps/) directory.
 These apps are used to do manual testing of `pdf-lib` before every release (in addition to the [automated tests](tests/)).

-There are currently two apps:
+There are currently three apps:

 - [**`node`**](apps/node/) - contains [tests](apps/node/tests/) for `pdf-lib` in Node environments.
 These tests are a handy reference when trying to save/load PDFs, fonts, or images with `pdf-lib` from the filesystem.
 They also allow you to quickly open your PDFs in different viewers (Acrobat, Preview, Foxit, Chrome, Firefox, etc...) to ensure compatibility.
 - [**`web`**](apps/web/) - contains [tests](apps/web/) for `pdf-lib` in browser environments.
 These tests are a handy reference when trying to save/load PDFs, fonts, or images with `pdf-lib` in a browser environment.